jakeboone02/node-glob/README.md

 Returns `true` if the provided pattern contains any "magic" glob characters, given the options provided.

-Note that brace expansion is not considered "magic", as that just turns one string into an array of strings.
+Brace expansion is not considered "magic" unless the `magicalBraces` option is set, as brace expansion just turns one string into an array of strings.
 So a pattern like `'x{a,b}y'` would return `false`, because `'xay'` and `'xby'` both do not contain any magic glob characters, and it's treated the same as if you had called it on `['xay', 'xby']`.
+When `magicalBraces:true` is in the options, brace expansion _is_ treated as a pattern having magic.

 ## Class `Glob`